 I had planned to spend a few weeks after that hopping around Greece, Albania, and Macedonia, but I cancelled the trip because it didn’t feel like the right time.
-I still have lots of work to catch up on and I’m exhausted from the excitement of launching a book.
+I still have lots of work to catch up on.
 Fast-paced travel isn’t something I need right now.
 Instead, I’ll be returning to the Maldives.

 When I saw that flights from London to Male were averaging around $700, I knew I had to get creative.
 Thanks to half a day on Google Flights I’ve planned out a kickass itinerary that gives me 24 hours in Rome (I plane to head to the Vatican for the first time while I’m there!), 24 hours in Doha (Qatar will be a new country for me!), a few hours in Sri Lanka and then onwards to Male.
 Total cost: $420.

 My Maldives posts from last year have been incredible for me, taking my traffic and finances to a whole new level.
 I’m heading back for a month this time around so that I can add even more resources to the site and start positioning myself as a Maldives budget travel expert.
 I’ll be visiting and writing about seven new local islands and visiting several atolls.